MrBn100ful/fikaba/README.md

-# Neonroot
+# 4feuilles.org

-This is a version off fikaba modified for the french imageboard https://boards.neonroot.net/ .
+This is a version off fikaba modified for the french imageboard https://4feuilles.org .

 The only supported language is french.